mlflow/mlflow/docs/source/model-registry.rst

 Deploy and Organize Models
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can deploy and organize your models in the Model Registry using model aliases and tags (learn more about them :ref:`here<using-registered-model-aliases>`).
+You can deploy and organize your models in the Model Registry using model aliases and tags.
 To set aliases and tags for model versions in your registered model, navigate to the overview page of your registered model, such as the one below.

 .. figure:: _static/images/oss_registry_4_model.png